mahpat16/rtd-api-doc/docs/source/timeseries.rst

 .. image:: timeseriesfinish.png

-Once you click **Submit** the retraining job is kicked off.
-It typically takes 10-40 minutes to retrain a model depending on the size of your training datasaet and the number of algorithms/models that you are training.
+Once you click **Submit** the training job is kicked off.
+It typically takes 10-40 minutes to train a model depending on the size of your training datasaet and the number of algorithms/models that you are training.

-Retraining jobs
+Training jobs
 +++++++++++++++

-All your retraining jobs are listed under the **Retrain** menu item in the UI as shown below.
+All your training jobs are listed under the **Train** menu item in the UI as shown below.

 .. image:: retraintab.png

-Clicking on one of the jobs will open up the **retraining** card.
-On the retraining card the *Config* subtab shows the details of inputs used to train the job as shown below.
+Clicking on one of the jobs will open up the **training** card.
+On the training card the *Config* subtab shows the details of inputs used to train the job as shown below.

 .. image:: retraincard.png